ngaionice/trovia/README.md

 - reading mastery values for Collections

-## Known issues

-- If the folder structure required by the extractor is not satisfied, the extractor fails to extract any data even if the data itself is intact.
-Will fix in a future version.

 ## Notes

-- this extractor assumes the folder structure obtained by extracting the game using the script `devtool_unpack_client.bat` found [here](https://gist.github.com/chrmoritz/c304dead49ce6a38653f).
-Deviations from this structure can lead to unsuccessful parsing.
+- this extractor works best with the folder structure obtained by extracting the game using the script `devtool_unpack_client.bat` found [here](https://gist.github.com/chrmoritz/c304dead49ce6a38653f).
+  If such folder structure is not available, users can select the 'non-standard folder structure' option on application start-up.
+However, comparison of existing and future data with data exported with this option selected using the application will be impossible unless they have the same absolute file paths.